Javascript is required

 • Computational–Experimental Integration and Hybrid Approaches

-Studies emphasizing the coupling of computational simulations with physical experiments for enhanced accuracy, reliability, and predictive capability.
-Topics include computer-assisted experimental control, data-driven calibration, hybrid modeling, and closed-loop simulation frameworks that combine real-time experiments with numerical solvers.
+Studies emphasise the coupling of computational simulations with physical experiments for enhanced accuracy, reliability, and predictive capability.
+Topics include computer-assisted experimental control, data-driven calibration, hybrid modelling, and closed-loop simulation frameworks that combine real-time experiments with numerical solvers.

 • Numerical Modeling and Simulation Technologies